 How Mediation Works

 Mediation is a popular form of alternative dispute resolution because of its many benefits.
-Two of those benefits are being cost-effective compared to going to trial and resulting in a resolution faster than waiting to go to trial.
+Two of those benefits include being cost-effective when you compare going to trial and leading to a faster resolution than waiting for a trial.
+Contact our team at The Bruner Law Firm with your questions about how mediation works and what to expect.

 What Is Mediation?

 Mediation is an informal conversation between parties in the presence of a neutral third party who will assist in negotiating a mutually acceptable resolution.
 The purpose of mediation is to allow for non-confrontational confidential conversations so that each side will openly discuss their case.
 Mediation is a non-binding conversation.
-Any verbal agreement reached during mediation will not be binding on the parties until a mediation agreement is written and signed by all the parties.
+Any verbal agreement reached during mediation will not bind the parties.
+All parties must sign a written mediation agreement before the agreement is bound.

 To further encourage honesty, Florida law makes mediation confidential.
-Nothing said during the mediation by either party can be used in the lawsuit or future lawsuits.
+Neither party can use anything said during the mediation in the lawsuit or in future lawsuits.
 There are a few exceptions to this confidentiality rule.
 If any communication includes the following, it will not be considered confidential:

 Because of the structure of mediation, it can be a successful settlement process that emphasizes the following: